jasmine2000/fritter-backend/README.md

 - `403` If the user is not logged in
 - `404` If the post does not exist
+- `409` If the user has already liked the post

 #### `DELETE /api/likes/:postId` - Delete like